- UCAS Code

 Student mentor scheme

+Falmouth's student mentor scheme matches new starters with a second year student, to help you settle in and find your feet.
 Our student mentors are now on Facebook.
-To chat to a mentor about the course, living in Cornwall or what to expect at Falmouth, check out the Contemporary Crafts group.
-You need to join the group before you can post.
-Our student mentors have already done the first year of the course ... so ask them anything you like!
+To chat to a mentor about the course, living in Cornwall or what to expect at Falmouth, check out the Contemporary Crafts Facebook group.
+You'll need to join the group before you can post.